TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/TheFileModuleOrImageArchives/ManagingFilesInTypo3/Index.rst

 important option is the "Image Alignment" selector (#1).
 With this you tell TYPO3 how to position the block of images (there are three images, remember!) in relation to text.
-This is mostly important when using the "Text w/Image" element type of course.
+This is mostly important when using the "Text & Images" element type of course.
 Secondly the "Number of Columns" selector (#2) is important since this is responsible for organizing the images into columns, in this case "2".